Massively Parallel Proof-Number Search for Impartial Games and Beyond: Experiments

 \section{Experiments}

 We implemented \emph{SPOTS}, a PNS-PDFPN-based solver for combinatorial games, augmented with Grundy numbers to reduce game trees of impartial games effectively.
 From now on, we use PNS and DFPN to refer to their Grundy-enhanced variants.
 We evaluate the performance of SPOTS on Sprouts, an impartial game well-suited for Proof-Number Search due to its highly unbalanced game trees, large branching factors, and the fact that it often naturally decomposes into independent subpositions.
 To incorporate Sprouts into SPOTS, we implemented the string-based position representation from \citet{applegate1991computer}.
-Our experiments were carried out on the 29-spot and 47-spot positions, as these were the largest positions for which computations were completed in a reasonable time.
+Our experiments were carried out on the 29-spot and 47-spot positions, which are the largest that allow each trial to complete within 24 hours.
 The experimental results are reported as the mean $\pm$ standard error of the mean, based on three independent measurements.